Team Jayco–AlUla (men's team): 2012

 In January 2012, GreenEDGE made its debut in the Bay Classic Series in Victoria, Australia.
 Allan Davis won the men's classification racing for GreenEDGE's second team in the race, Mitchelton Wines/Lowe Farms, while Melissa Hoskins won the women's event.
-The following week Simon Gerrans won the Australian National Road Race Championships in Buninyong, Victoria.
+The following week Simon Gerrans won the Australian National Road Race Championships in Buninyong.
 He was one of 16 GreenEDGE riders in the race.
 Luke Durbridge won the time trial title ahead of GreenEDGE team-mate Cameron Meyer.

 At the end of January, Gerrans won the Tour Down Under, picking up victory for GreenEDGE in its first World Tour event.
 The team won their first major European race in the team time trial of Tirreno–Adriatico following a near miss from Gerrans during Paris–Nice.
 GreenEDGE then won their first monument when, again, Simon Gerrans won Milan–San Remo in a 3 up sprint after following the key move over the top of the final climb.

 2013

 Going into the 2013 season, Orica–GreenEDGE started at the Bay Classic Series in Victoria, Australia.
 Luke Durbridge won stage 2 and Mitchell Docker won the third and final stage.
 Defending Champion in the Women's Event Melissa Hoskins defended her title and picked up her first win in stage 3 of the Women's event.

 With the defending champions in the Men's and Women's Time Trial and Road Race in the Australian National Road Race Championships Orica–GreenEDGE had high expectations to meet.
 Luke Durbridge went out and won the Time Trial on day one.
 Cameron Meyer followed that up with a solo break in the criterium.
 With the defending champion Simon Gerrans the favourite in the road race they were set for a clean sweep.

 Luke Durbridge was part of an early break in the first few kilometers.
 As the race progressed the other riders of the break dropped off.
 Luke Durbridge rode the final lap and a half solo to win by over 1 minute.
 New signing for 2013 Michael Matthews sprinted home to make it a one-two and a clean sweep of the Nationals.

 Orica–GreenEDGE had a very successful start to the 2013 Tour de France.
 After avoiding much of the carnage of the first two stages, Simon Gerrans won the 3rd stage.
 The next day, in the team time trial, Orica–GreenEDGE took out the stage by beating Omega Pharma–Quick-Step by 0.75 of a second.
 In the process, Gerrans took possession of the yellow jersey as the new race leader and held it for 2 days, then gave it up to teammate Daryl Impey for an additional two days.